Jackie Robinson Museum opens after 14 years of planning - WHIZ News

 Ground finally was broken on April 27, 2017, when the Jackie Robinson Foundation said it had raised $23.5 million of a planned $42 million and the museum was intended to open in 2019.
 The pandemic caused more delays, and the total raised has risen to $38 million, of which $2.6 million was contributed by New York City.

-Tickets will cost $18 for adults and $15 for students, seniors and children when the museum opens to the public on Sept.
-5. The second floor includes an education center, part of a plan envisioned by Rachel Robinson.
+Tickets will cost $18 for adults and $15 for students, seniors and children.
+The second floor includes an education center, part of a plan envisioned by Rachel Robinson.

-“She wanted a fixed tribute to her husband, where people could come and learn about him, but also be inspired,” said foundation President Della Britton, who headed the project.
-“We want to be that place, as young people now say, a safe space, where people will talk about race and not worry about the initial backlash that happens when you say something on social media.”

 David Robinson said his father would have been proud.